Where to get help - for victims of domestic abuse

 National domestic violence 24 hour helpline 0808 2000 247

-You First integrated domestic violence and abuse service (Dorset County)
+You First integrated domestic abuse service (Dorset County)

 The You First single point of contact team can be contacted on freephone 0800 032 5204 or via E mail using the contact at the bottom of this page.
 Referrals should be made using the You First referral form (pdf, 73kb) (opens in a new window).
 Please be aware that calls to 0800 numbers are not free from mobile phones and may show up on itemised phone bills.
 The service is also available to people who have used it before.
 If you are in this situation and now need further support please contact the service using 0800 032 5204.

 Bournemouth outreach service